lightbend/ssl-config/documentation/src/sphinx/TestingSSL.rst

 certificate which contains a public key with a key size under 1024 bits.
 The client should reject it as being too weak.

-    **NOTE**: For a more in depth test of certification validation, see `tlspretense <https://github.com/iSECPartners/tlspretense>`__ and
+.. note:: For a more in depth test of certification validation, see
+    `tlspretense <https://github.com/iSECPartners/tlspretense>`__ and
     `frankencert <https://github.com/sumanj/frankencert>`__.